timm/shortr/etc/src/docs/lib.md

 ```

 cli(t:tab) :tab --> For keys in `t`, look for updates on command-line.

 Things with boolean defaults are flipped via `--flag`.
-Other keys need `--flag value`.
-Print the help
-(if `-h` appears on command line).
-Return a table with setting `key`s and
-`value`s.
-IMPORTANT NOTE: this function alters-in-place the table `t`
-that is passed in-- which means that it alters settings for anything pointing
-to `t`.
-cli(t:tab) :tab --> For keys in `t`, look for updates on command-line.

-Things with boolean defaults are flipped via `--flag`.